 But I happened to have a spaghetti squash ripening on my kitchen counter, and I thought it would give the recipe a fun autumn twist to use that instead.

 Have you ever tried spaghetti squash?
 It gets its name because after it’s cooked, the inside turns into beautiful, pasta-like strands.
-Watch this video to see how to cut and prepare it.

 As I noted above, this isn’t the traditional carbonara sauce that’s made with a raw egg (the egg usually cooks when stirred into hot spaghetti).

-If using a raw egg concerns you or you have an egg allergy or you love bacon and cream, this egg-free carbonara is for you.
+If using a raw egg concerns you or you have an egg allergy or you love bacon and cream, this egg-free carbonara sauce is for you.
 It’s really, really scrumptious.

 Pairing this sauce with spaghetti squash will make you a fan for life.
+It’s an easy gluten free and low carb pasta alternative.

-- spaghetti squash
+Ingredients for spaghetti squash carbonara

 Instructions